 The U. S. performs the majority of the world’s drug research.
-High drug costs fund this research.
+High prescription drug costs fund this research.
 It takes roughly 10-15 years to develop a new drug and get it on the shelf.
 Out of dozens of drugs tested, only a few make it through clinical trials and end up in front of the consumer.
 This means that the millions of dollars spent to discover and develop one drug that fails is passed on and added to the development of the next drug and so on.

 Pharmaceutical reps are at every hospital, clinic, and doctor’s office pushing the latest and greatest “treatment”.
 Representatives are traveling the world negotiating sales with other countries.
 And, you guessed correctly if you guessed that those countries pay less for the same drug.
 To be fair, countries around the world are contributing to the research dollars but at a smaller degree.
 By the time it’s over, the estimated price tag of one drug treatment that makes it to the consumer is well over a billion dollars.

 Next, we should talk about PBMs (Pharmacy Benefit Managers).
-These PBMs are middlemen, contracted by insurance companies to handle drug benefits on behalf of those insurers.
+These PBMs are middlemen, contracted by insurance companies to handle prescription drug benefits on behalf of those insurers.
 Among other things, PBMs negotiate pricing of drugs between the drug manufacturer and the insurance company, as well as the dispensing pharmacy.
 They, also, negotiate the actual pharmacy networks an insurance plan uses and what co-pay the consumer will have.

 Insurance plans have formularies, which are lists of drugs covered under the plan.
 These formularies often vary by plan.
 Within a formulary are drug tiers.
 The lower the tier, the lower the drug cost; the higher the tier, the higher the drug cost.
 Which drugs are in which tiers is determined by insurers and PBMs.

-Again, in theory, this should bring down the price you pay since they are negotiating your co-pays but PBMs make some of their money by taking rebates between what the insurer, the pharmacy and the consumer pay for a drug.
+Again, in theory, this should bring down the prescription drug costs since they are negotiating your co-pays but PBMs make some of their money by taking rebates between what the insurer, the pharmacy and the consumer pay for a drug.
 So why doesn’t the insurer just handle its own negotiations, cut out the middle man and handle negotiations themselves?
 The insurers need help managing the number of drugs, pricing and reimbursements.